otrv4/otrv4/otrv4.md

 ##### Whitespace Tags

 If Alice wishes to communicate to Bob that she is willing to use OTR, she can attach a special whitespace tag to any plaintext message she sends him.
-Like [Query Messages](#query-messages), whitespace tags may occur anywhere in the message, and may be hidden from the user.
+Whitespace tags may occur anywhere in the message, and may be hidden from the user (as in the [Query Messages](#query-messages)).

 The tag consists of the following 16 bytes, followed by one or more sets of 8 bytes indicating the version of OTR Alice is willing to use: